facebook

 2. Market research

 While most AI tools are limited to historic data, some are able to use up-to-date information, which means they are great for market research for small businesses.
 Tools such as Synthetic Users will let you test your product or service with a set demographic of AI users.
-Our advice, however, is to confirm your findings with a handful of real people too.
+Our advice, however, is to confirm your findings with a handful of real people, too.

 3. Headline creation